Murder of Pradyuman Thakur: Release of Ashok Kumar

-The arrest of Ashok was met with public doubts and concern, including from Pradyuman Thakur's family.
+The arrest of Kumar was met with public doubts and concern, including from Pradyuman Thakur's family.
 Thakur's mother stated later that she had believed the conductor was being framed.
 Saurabh Raghav, a bus driver working for Ryan International School on the bus which Ashok Kumar conducted, later stated that he was pressured by the Gurugram Police to state that the knife found at the scene of the murder was part of the bus tool kit.
 A medical examination of Pradyuman Thakur's body ruled out any sexual assault.
 Another witness, a school gardener named Harpal Singh, who was one of the first on the scene to find Pradyuman, stated that he had not seen any bloodstains on Kumar's clothes before he assisted with picking up Pradyuman to take him to hospital.
 Harpal Singh also stated that he had also been repeatedly physically assaulted by the police in an attempt to force him to confess to the murder.

 Kumar maintained publicly that he was innocent and had not committed the murder.
 He later stated that he had been tortured by the Haryana Police while in custody, and that he had confessed to prevent being further tortured.
 Kumar stated that he was denied food for two days while in custody, and was repeatedly slapped and beaten by police officials.

 On 15 September 2017, the case was transferred to the Central Bureau of Investigation, a federal investigative agency, after Pradyuman's parents petitioned the state government and the Supreme Court of India.
-The CBI assumed custody of the persons arrested by the Haryana Police, including Thakur, and reopened the investigation.
+The CBI assumed custody of the persons arrested by the Haryana Police, including Kumar, and reopened the investigation.
 On 7 November 2017, the CBI arrested an unnamed student for the murder of Pradyuman Thakur.
 The Central Bureau of Investigation subsequently cleared Kumar of any involvement in the murder.